 Gettysburg Foundation Continues to Educate

+The Gettysburg Foundation is undertaking an innovative series of programs, bringing people together to discuss the great American democratic experiment.
 This series has its foundation in the stories of an epic battle in the history of North America; President Lincoln’s Gettysburg Address—the most known and celebrated speech delivered by an American president; and President Eisenhower’s residence, reflecting his standing as a military hero, statesman and international diplomat.
 It is natural for Gettysburg to become a leading place in the nation for non-partisan, constructive dialogue about citizenship, leadership, conflict and conciliation in American democracy.

 Gettysburg Remains Significant to the American Democratic Dialogue